seyramgabriel/brokencrystals/README.md

 - **CSS Injection** - The login page is vulnerable to CSS Injections through a URL parameter: https://brokencrystals.com/userlogin?logobgcolor=transparent.

 - **HTTP Method fuzzer** - The server supports uploading, deletion, and getting the content of a file via /put.raw addition to the URL.
-The actual implementation using a regular upload endpoint of the server and the /put.raw endpoint is mapped in Nginx.
+The actual implementation using a reg.ular upload endpoint of the server and the /put.raw endpoint is mapped in Nginx.

 - **LDAP Injection** - The login request returns an LDAP query for the user's profile, which can be used as a query parameter in /api/users/ldap _query_ query parameter.
 The returned query can be modified to search for other users.
 If the structure of the LDAP query is changed, a detailed LDAP error will be returned (with LDAP server information and hierarchy).

 - **Local File Inclusion (LFI)** - The /api/files endpoint returns any file on the server from the path that is provided in the _path_ param.
 The UI uses this endpoint to load crystal images on the landing page.

-- **Mass Assignment** - You can add to user admin privileges upon creating user or updating userdata.
+- **Mass Assignment** - You can add to user admin privileg.es upon creating user or updating userdata.
 When you are creating a new user /api/users/basic you can use additional hidden field in body request { ... "isAdmin" : true }.
 If you are trying to edit userdata with PUT request /api/users/one/{email}/info you can add this additional field mentioned above.
 For checking admin permissions there is one more endpoint: /api/users/one/{email}/adminpermission.

 - **Open Database** - The index.html file includes a link to manifest URL, which returns the server's configuration, including a DB connection string.